hhvm/hacklang.org/README.md

 # The hacklang.org landing page content

 This directory contains the landing page and other documentation for [hacklang.org](http://hacklang.org).
-It contains links to the [Hack user documentation over at docs.hhvm.com](http://docs.hhvm.com/hack) and other relevant places. [hacklang.org](http://hacklang.org) is hosted on GitHub pages.
+It contains links to the [Hack user documentation over at docs.hhvm.com](http://docs.hhvm.com/hack) and other relevant places. [hacklang.org](http://hacklang.org) is hosted on GitHub Pages.

 ## Contributing